Amplo-AG/platform-docs-gitbook/Usage/Workflow.md

 making incorrect predictions.
 Therefore, labelling alerts & diagnoses is important for the continuous improvement of the models.
 [Labelling Predictions](Labelling.md) tells you more about this.

+## Monitoring
+Amplo comes with a built-in [Model Monitoring](Monitoring.md) solution.
+Feature distributions, prediction times, outliers & missing values are all monitored.
+Therefore, drifting data distributions or concept drift is detected early on.
+Amplo simply notifies you when and where you have to add data to avoid the real world from differing too much from your training data.

 ## Integration
 All the information on your data, models & predictions are available over an OpenAPI, and are therefore easily integrated with any CRM, ERP or Ticket System.
 Read more about this in our [OpenAPI Documentation](https://platform.amplo.ch/openapi).